dynomite567/PackerSystems/ForensicDeployment/README.md

 # ForensicDeployment
 The engine for deploying forensic questions in my PackerSystems project.

-I've decided to separate out the smaller projects from PackerSystems into their own repos.

 This is the engine for picking and deploying two random forensic questions from questions.json during the first boot of one of the CyberPatriot images. questions.json is the ScoringEngine repo.